 - Two SRS (supplemental restraint system) front airbags.
 The driver's airbag is stored in the center of the steering wheel; the front passenger's airbag is stored in the dashboard.
-Both are marked "SRS AIRBAG." - In models with side airbags, one for the driver and one for a front passenger.
-The airbags are stored in the outer edges of the seatbacks.
+Both are marked "SRS AIRBAG" (see page 24). - On models equipped with two side airbags, one for the driver and one for a front passenger.
+The airbags are stored in the outer edges of the seat-backs.
 Both are marked "SIDE AIRBAG" (see page 26). - Automatic seat belt tensioners (see page 21). - Sensors that can detect a moderate to severe front impact, or side impact in models with side airbags.

-- In models with side airbags, sensors that can detect whether a child is in the passenger's side airbag path and automatically turn the airbag off (see page 26). - A sophisticated electronic system that continually monitors and records information about the sensors, the control unit, the airbag activators, the seat belt tensioners, and driver and front passenger seat belt use when the ignition is in ON (II). - An indicator on the instrument panel that alerts you to a possible problem with your airbags, sensors, or seat belt tensioners (see page 27).
+- On models with side airbags, sensors that can detect whether a child is in the passenger's side airbag path and automatically turn the airbag off (see page 26). - A sophisticated electronic system that continually monitors and records information about the sensors, the control unit, the airbag activators, the seat belt tensioners, and driver and front passenger seat belt use when the ignition switch is in the ON (II) position. - An indicator on the instrument panel that alerts you to a possible problem with your airbags, sensors, or seat belt tensioners (see page 27).

-- In models with side airbags, an indicator on the dashboard that alerts you that the passenger's side airbag has been turned off (see page 28). - Emergency backup power in case your vehicle's electrical system is disconnected in a crash.
+- On models equipped with side airbags, an indicator on the dashboard that alerts you that the passenger's side airbag has been turned off (see page 28). - Emergency backup power in case your vehicle's electrical system is disconnected in a crash.